Liver trial: normothermic machine perfusion vs. cold storage in liver transplants

 COMPARE trial: oxygenated vs. non oxygenated hypothermic machine perfusion in kidney transplantation

 This randomised controlled trial is designed to question whether oxygenated machine perfusion is superior to non-oxygenated machine perfusion in increasing the longevity and quality of older cardiac death donors (DCD) kidneys for transplant.
 The trial is led by Professor Jacques Pirenne and his team at the University Hospitals Leuven (BE) and includes transplant centres in Belgium, The Netherlands and the UK.
-The trial device is provided by Organ Assist Products B.V. and support has been given by the Centre for Evidence in Transplantation in designing the study and writing the trial protocol.
+The trial device is provided by Organ Assist Products B.V. and support has been given by the Centre for Evidence in Transplantation (University of Oxford, UK) in designing the study and writing the trial protocol.

-The protocol sees DCD kidneys at donor centres immediately after procurement being randomised to hypothermic machine perfusion, one with oxygen, and one without oxygen.
+The protocol sees DCD kidney pairs at donor centres immediately after procurement being randomised to hypothermic machine perfusion, one with oxygen, and one without oxygen.
 The organs are then transplanted into a recipient adult in end-stage renal failure on the active waiting list for a kidney only transplant.
 The primary outcome measure for this trial is long-term graft survival and secondary measures include primary non function, serum creanine at one, three and 12 months, functional delayed graft function as well as graft and patient survival.